crosas-dev/android-interview-questions/README.md

 * How is a `StringBuilder` implemented to avoid the immutable string allocation problem?

 * Difference between `StringBuffer` and `StringBuilder`?
 [Link](http://www.journaldev.com/137/stringbuffer-vs-stringbuilder)
+    1. StringBuffer is the thread safe utility class to perform several operations on Strings.
+It contains append() and insert() methods that are widely used to perform operation on Strings in a multi-thread environment.
+If you will check the source code, most of its functions are synchronized for thread safety.
+Since most of the String operations, for example concatenation happens in a single thread environment, Java 1.5 introduced another utility class StringBuilder to perform similar operations but doesn’t provide thread safety.
+If you will look into its source code, all the methods are unsynchronized.
+This is the most important point for StringBuffer vs StringBuilder.
+    2. StringBuffer has some extra methods such as substring, length, capacity, trimToSize etc. However these are not required since you have all these present in String too.
+That’s why these methods were never implemented in StringBuilder class.
+	3. StringBuffer was introduced in Java 1.0 whereas StringBuilder class was introduced in Java 1.5 after looking at shortcomings of StringBuffer
+    4. StringBuilder is faster than StringBuffer because of no synchronization.

 * What’s the difference between an `Enumeration` and an `Iterator`?
 [Link](http://javaconceptoftheday.com/differences-between-enumeration-vs-iterator-in-java/)
+	- Enumeration and Iterator are two interfaces in java.util package which are used to traverse over the elements of a Collection object.
+Though they perform the same function i.e traversing the Collection object, there are some differences exist between them.
+Using Enumeration, you can only traverse the Collection object.
+But using Iterator, you can also remove an element while traversing the Collection.
+This is the one major difference between Enumeration and Iterator in java.
+You can say Iterator is some what advanced version of Enumeration.
+In this post, we will see the differences between Enumeration Vs Iterator In Java.

 * What is the difference between fail-fast and fail-safe iterators in Java?
+	- Typically, weak consistency (fail-safe) means that if a collection is modified concurrently with an iteration, the guarantees of what the iteration sees are weaker.
+	- "Fail fast" means: it may fail ... and the failure condition is checked aggressively so that the failure condition is (where possible1) detected before damage can be done.
+In Java, a fail-fast iterator fails by throwing a `ConcurrentModificationException`.

 * What is Java NIO?
 [Link](http://tutorials.jenkov.com/java-nio/index.html)